 But if all you’re up for is boiling water and can’t be bothered with simmering, that’s totally OK.
 You can make your elderberry tea like you would any other tea and still enjoy some of their anti-inflammatory, immune-boosting goodness.
 Because this method will leave much behind, you can re-brew the berries and get additional cups of weaker tea.

-But when you’re up to it, try simmering your berries on the stovetop, as you’ll get so much more out of these not inexpensive little berries.
+But when you’re up to it, try simmering your elderberries on the stovetop, as you’ll get so much more out of these not inexpensive little berries.
 The photo below shows the difference simmering makes to getting a strong elderberry tea, using the same proportions of berries and water.
-That decoction can be diluted in water to make many, many more cups of tea than if the berries only steep in boiling water.
+That decoction can be diluted in water to make many, many more cups of tea than if the berries only steep in hot water.

 If you prefer a simple tea bag or need them for traveling, a few bagged teas contain elderberry extract that will get you some of elderberry’s beneficial compounds in a quick-brewing bag.
-I love the flavor of Pukka’s elderberry echinacea tea, and it’s nice to have on hand on those mornings you wake up feeling a little off and don’t have the energy to brew up elderberry tea from whole berries.
+I love the flavor of Pukka’s elderberry echinacea tea, and it’s nice to have on hand on those mornings you wake up feeling a little off and don’t have the energy to brew elderberry tea from whole berries.

-HEALTH BENEFITS OF ELDERBERRY TEA
+ELDERBERRY TEA BENEFITS

 Interest in elderberry has skyrocketed in recent years, and for good reason.